Adopting Children During COVID-19

 Callie’s advice to others is to say yes and take it one step at a time.
 It can be scary not knowing what the outcome will be but helping vulnerable children and families is worth it.
 You can’t focus on the possibility of being hurt because you just have to make the most of each day and be there for the children when they most need you.

 In conclusion, we would like to thank Callie Ballie and her family for sharing how their journey of adopting children during COVID-19.
-For those in the process of adoption, Together We Rise offers free foster care adoption photography.
+For those in the process of adoption, Foster Love - Together We Rise offers free foster care adoption photography.
 Check it out here.